Long-Term Outcome of Simple Congenital Heart Disease

 Minimal follow-up is often recommended for patients with simple CHD.
 This study suggests significantly increased morbidity and mortality for adults with relatively simple CHD as compared with the general population.
 Although it is unknown as to whether closer follow-up could mitigate these risks, the study suggests that we should rethink the approach of discharge from care for patients with simple CHD.
 As the patients in this study underwent surgery in a different surgical era, the results may not be generalizable to current pediatric patients given differences in imaging capability as well as timing of intervention for some of these ‘simple’ defects.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Valvular Heart Disease, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Valvular Heart Disease, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, Acute Heart Failure

 Keywords: Catheterization, Death, Sudden, Ductus Arteriosus, Patent, Heart Defects, Congenital, Heart Failure, Heart Septal Defects, Atrial, Heart Septal Defects, Ventricular, Morbidity, Pulmonary Valve Stenosis, Tachycardia, Vascular Resistance